sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 directory located in that folder.
 Next, open and run the `plots` file to create the plots given in the paper.

+If you would like to alter the parameters listed oulined in the project description section above, run the `particle_method` `particle_method_2d_parallel` files which will save `.mat` files to the data `Data` repository.
+Depending on what parameters are altered, the title of the `.mat` file that is saved in `Data` may not match the title that is loaded in `plots` and thus you may need to alter the argument of `load()` to match this saved file.